gm-archive/gjava/Aurora/src/org/gcreator/resources/README.txt

 Contributions:

 Please forgive me if I retrieved some source code from your site and forgot to place it here.
+If such thing happened, warn us at the G-Java forums.

 Contributions:
     Luís Reis